YasserGersy/cazador_unr/README.md

 **This file contains only some notes:**

 - This tool is meant primarily for bug hunnters (specially beginers).
-- This tool is not backdoored , do not speak about viruses if you do not know how to catch/stop them.
+- This tool is not backdoored with any malicious software/tracking .
 - This tool contains bugs more than features so use it carefully.
 - Connections are issued using  the .Net (SystemDotWeb) which is  slow and limited by design , consider using many threads, this will be replaced with another solution.
 - Memory is not carefully managed so be carefull , do not use all the tools at the same time.
 - Do not use it illegally
-- Tools starting with _ are not built yet , i added buttons to remmember so i could build them in distant future, hence no need to reverse engineer the tool in order to enable them , if you have time feel free to do it no problem.
+- Tools starting with _ are not built yet , i added buttons to remmember writing them so i could build them in  future, hence no need to reverse engineer the tool in order to enable them , if you have time feel free to do it no problem.
 - Many third-parties are used without permitssion no APIS used.
 - The source code is not published because the tool is a beta and the code is uggly and worse than my hand writing.
+- Project is planned to be open-source with the first release.
 - Suggestions are deeply welcome.
 - Credits are reserved for all authors and third-parties.